sudoalx/unetlab-kernel/README.md

 echo 0 > /sys/devices/virtual/net/vmbr1/bridge/multicast_snooping
 ```

-The scripts can be added to `/etc/network/interfaces` so they are called once interfaces transition to the `up` state.
+The scripts can be added to `/etc/network/interfaces` so they are called once when interfaces transition to the `up` state.

 ## Build/update the patch